apache/iotdb/docs/UserGuide/Server/Cluster Setup.md

 > nohup sbin/start-node.bat -c <conf_path> -internal_meta_port 9003
 ```

-`-c <conf_path>` use the configuration file in the `conf_path` folder to override the default configuration file; `-internal_meta_port 9003` overrides the specific configuration item `internal_meta_port`,
+`-c <conf_path>` use the configuration file in the `conf_path` folder to override the default configuration file;
+`-internal_meta_port 9003` overrides the specific configuration item `internal_meta_port`.
 The currently supported items to overwrite the original configurations when starting IoTDB are the followings :
 `internal_meta_port, internal_data_port, cluster_rpc_port, seed_nodes`.
 When both exist, the specified configuration item will overwrite the configurations in the configuration file.

 ## Cluster Configuration Items
 Before starting to use IoTDB, you need to config the configuration files first.
 For your convenience, we have already set the default config in the files.

 In total, we provide users four kinds of configurations module:

 * environment configuration file (`iotdb-env.bat`, `iotdb-env.sh`).
 The default configuration file for the environment configuration item.
 Users can configure the relevant system configuration items of JAVA-JVM in the file.

 * system configuration file (`iotdb-engine.properties`).
 The default configuration file for the IoTDB engine layer configuration item.
-Users can configure the IoTDB engine related parameters in the file, such as the precision of timestamp(`timestamp_precision`), etc. What's more, Users can configure the information about the TsFile, such as the data size written to the disk per time(`group_size_in_byte`).
+Users can configure the IoTDB engine related parameters in the file, such as the precision of timestamp(`timestamp_precision`), etc.
+What's more, Users can configure the information about the TsFile, such as the data size written to the disk per time(`group_size_in_byte`).

 * log configuration file (`logback.xml`).
 The default log configuration file, such as the log level.

 * `iotdb-cluster.properties`.
 Some configuration required by IoTDB cluster.
 Such as replication number(`default_replica_num`), etc.

 For detailed description of the two configuration files `iotdb-engine.properties`, `cluster-env.sh`/`cluster-env.bat`, please refer to [Configuration Manual](Config%20Manual.md).
 The configuration items described below are in the `iotdb-cluster.properties` file.

 * internal\_meta\_port